 Measure 2a, General Governance Is the governing board complying with all applicable general governance requirements?
-Points Available Meets Standard: / tranable The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its policies relating to governance by its board, including but not limited to: Board policies; • Board bylaws; 4 • Code of ethics; Conflicts of interest; Board composition and/or membership laws and rules; and Restrictions on compensation.
-Approaches Standard: • The school failed to comply with at least one applicable law, rule, regulation, provision of 2 the charter contract, or its policies relating to governance by its governing board during its 2 SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-Does Not Meet Standard: 0 • The school failed to comply with at least one applicable law, rule, regulation, provision of 0 the charter contract, or its policies relating to governance by its board.
-Measure 2b, Open Governance Points Is the governing board complying with all applicable open governance requirements?
-Available Meets Standard: • The school complied with all applicable laws, rules, regulations, provision of its charter 4 contract, and its policies relating to the Georgia Open Meetings Act and Open Records Act requirements.
-Approaches Standard: • The school failed to comply with all applicable laws, rules, regulations, provision of its charter contract, or its policies relating to the Georgia Open Meetings Act and Open Records Act requirements during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-Does Not Meet Standard: The school failed to comply with all applicable laws, rules, regulations, provision of its abatter contract, or its policies relating to the Coordin Open Mactings Act and Open Pacards 0 charter contract, or its policies relating to the Georgia Open Meetings Act and Open Records Act requirements.
-D 1 1 Measure 2c, Governance Training Points Is the governing board complying with all applicable governance training requirements?
-Available Meets Standard: The school took action to ensure that all governing board members comply with all applicable laws, rules, regulations, provision of its charter contract, and its policies relating 4 to the participation of its governing board in required trainings, including, but not limited to, annual attendance by the entire governing board at SCSC provided or approved training pursuant to O.C.G.A. § 20-2-2084(f).
+Points Available Meets Standard: The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its policies relating to governance by its board, including but not limited to: Board policies; Board bylaws; Code of ethics; Conflicts of interest; Board composition and/or membership laws and rules; and 4 • Restrictions on compensation.
+Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of the charter contract, or its policies relating to governance by its governing board during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+2 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of the charter contract, or its policies relating to governance by its board.
+0 Measure 2b, Open Governance Points Is the governing board complying with all applicable open governance requirements?
+Available Meets Standard: The school complied with all applicable laws, rules, regulations, provision of its charter contract, and its policies relating to the Georgia Open Meetings Act and Open Records Act requirements.
+4 Approaches Standard: The school failed to comply with all applicable laws, rules, regulations, provision of its charter contract, or its policies relating to the Georgia Open Meetings Act and Open Records Act requirements during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+2 Does Not Meet Standard: The school failed to comply with all applicable laws, rules, regulations, provision of its charter contract, or its policies relating to the Georgia Open Meetings Act and Open Records Act requirements.
+0 Measure 2c, Governance Training Points Is the governing board complying with all applicable governance training requirements?
+Available Meets Standard: The school took action to ensure that all governing board members comply with all applicable laws, rules, regulations, provision of its charter contract, and its policies relating to the participation of its governing board in required trainings, including, but not limited to, annual attendance by the entire governing board at SCSC provided or approved training pursuant to O.C.G.A. § 20-2-2084(f).
+4